Sexuality and disability: Fetishes and BDSM

 Sex and disability does not only have an unattractive connotation.
 Sex and Disability writer Robert McRuer found that Devotism had renewed self-assurance in a group of women with disabilities.
-He writes "Women who had felt profound shame about their bodies reported significant gains in their self-confidence after discovering devotees."
+He writes, "Women who had felt profound shame about their bodies reported significant gains in their self-confidence after discovering devotees."
 This empowerment has led to positive changes in the women's behavior.
-It has been reported by Robert McRuer that because of this some women with disabilities are more confident in their self-image and do not hide their disabilities as they previously have.
+It has been reported by Robert McRuer that because of this, some women with disabilities are more confident in their self-image and do not hide their disabilities as they previously have.

 People who have a devotism fetish are referred to as Devotees.
 Robert McRuer argues that devoteeism relies on disgust and desire.
 The description of the devotees' desire come from an ableist assumption that disabled bodies are disgusting.
 It is typical for a devotees to view themselves as the only people who are sexually attracted to amputees.
 This belief establishes a ground for Devotees exceptionalism.

 BDSM is a topic in the sex and disability culture.
 It has been described as empowering for people with disabilities because of their acceptance of non-normative bodies.
 BDSM could be used as a way to control pain for people with chronic pain.
-Bob Flanagan used BDSM to help him cope with his Cystic Fibrosis.
+Artist Bob Flanagan used BDSM to help him cope with his cystic fibrosis.
 His ability to control his own pain excited him as he was known to push himself as far as he could.
-"I was making a mockery out of something serious that had happened to me," said Flanagan when making light of his pain related to Cystic Fibrosis.
-Flanagan was an artist.
-He was a writer, an actor, and also created a traveling museum exhibit called "Visiting Hours" that showed the intersectionality of Cystic Fibrosis and sadism and masochism.
+"I was making a mockery out of something serious that had happened to me," said Flanagan when making light of his pain related to cystic fibrosis.
+He created a traveling museum exhibit called "Visiting Hours" that showed the intersectionality of cystic fibrosis and sadism and masochism.
 In the exhibit, "Visiting Hours", museumgoers would experience an environment that was a combination of a children's residential hospital and a BDSM torture chamber.
 The purpose of this exhibit was to portray Flanagan's pain through a pleasurable lens showing that BDSM could offer some sexual healing.

 Women and girls with disabilities are a common focus in fetishism due to their immobility.
 This makes them especially vulnerable to sexual abuse.